danwalterlink/vault/dnd.brew.md

 - half of unused resources from last turn, pay in current turn or restrict your next turn: up to double your turn maximum.
 - movement for reactions

 tie regenerative capabilities to resources -> action surge regeneration to hit die / or other resources.
 - give panic-options that are expensive. get cheaper during rests. -> active rests
+  - make the time spent during rests meaningful
 - have other ways of regenerating resources other than cooldowns
-- certain interactions diminish resource availability
+- certain interactions diminish resource availability condition checks tied to resources default to #dnd.generics half or less.

+## rest
-(take a breather, short rest, long rest, recuperation) taking a breather uses available minor consumables to less punishing initial exhaustion effects.
+(take a breather, short rest, long rest, recuperation) taking a breather uses available minor consumables to less punishing initial exhaustion effects. recovering from exhaustion reduces:
--> recovering from exhaustion reduces your total hit dice
+1) total no. of hit dice
+2) hit dice size
+3) [restfulness] regaining hit dice {[rested]amount/size[fatigue]} vs [preparedness] regenerating resources;
+: a character counts as fatigued, if their current hit dice size lesser than half their maximum
 - long rests without available hit dice only recovers a single hit dice instead of any other benefits.
 - long rests with your current maximum hit dice are recuperative.
 - a recuperative rest restores your hit dice maximum